Meaningful Multiple Representations, MultipleSenses & Repetition (MMR-MSR) a systems approach to learning. (F Razo)

 2.-

-MSR -- (MS) Multiple Senses involved in simultaneous interactive and repeated stimulation of the body and mind : The more senses involved in properly correlated strong, simultaneous, coordinated stimulation of the mind, the better for the students receiving and processing information within their complex brain structures (Perception and cognition – J.J.
+MSR -- Multiple Senses (MS) involved in simultaneous interactive and repeated stimulation of the body and mind : The more senses involved in properly correlated strong, simultaneous, coordinated stimulation of the mind, the better for the students receiving and processing information within their complex brain structures (Perception and cognition – J.J.
 Gibson, R.E.
 Mayer, J. Piaget.)
-Allowing the learners to participate actively and interactively in the process reinforces their involvement, understanding and ownership (affective) of the knowledge (cognitive) targeted for learning (J. Dewey, J. Piaget, J. Bruner) , (R) Repeated: Appropriate and effective repetition of the experiences should be included, so as to support the complex electrochemical and biological processes involved in the acquisition-generation and long-term retention of desired patterns of knowledge in the body and the brain (Behaviorism – J.B.
+Allowing the learners to participate actively and interactively in the process reinforces their involvement, understanding and ownership (affective) of the knowledge (cognitive) targeted for learning (J. Dewey, J. Piaget, J. Bruner) , followed by (R) Repeated: Appropriate and effective repetition of pattern-developing experiences, so as to support the complex electrochemical and biological processes involved in the acquisition-generation and long-term retention of desired patterns of knowledge in the body and the brain (Behaviorism – J.B.
 Watson, B.F.
 Skinner)

 References